 Event Transfer Deficiency Rules Apply?

 Payment of Termination Benefits

-Commuted values, except for GC CVs Yes
+commuted value Yes

 refund of employee contributions with No

 interest where member is not vested

-• excess employee contributions as a result No
+excess employee contributions as a No

-of the 50% employer cost rule
+result of the 50% employer cost rule

 voluntary contributions No

-• transfer under a Transfer Agreement No

-• small benefit or shortened life expectancy No

-commutations

-non-residency unlocking withdrawal No

-Transfer Deficiency Less than 5% of YMPE

-(clause 28(2)(b) of the No
+Transfer Deficiency Less than 5% of YMPE (Clause 28(2)(b) of the Regulations.)
+No

-Regulations.)

-Refund of excess contributions that arise

-because of the application of the maximum Yes

-transfer rules under the Income Tax Act
+Refund of excess contributions that arise because of the application of the maximum transfer rules under the Income Tax Act Yes

 Pre-Retirement Death Benefit

 payable to spouse No

-payable to beneficiary/estate No
+payable to beneficiary/estate Yes

 Post Retirement Death Benefit

 monthly pension No

 lump sum of guarantee No

 Spousal Relationship Breakdown

-• transfer to spouse No
+transfer to spouse No

 Normal, Early or Late Retirement

-monthly pension No
+monthly pension Νο

+INU